 We all have goals, both at work and in our personal lives.
 Buy a house, start a new company, manage a team—the list could go on.
 Now consider those above statements: Are they actionable goals or are they just a general dream you hope to achieve?
 In this article, we'll discuss how you can set good goals to help you with both professional and personal development.

-Whether it’s launching a new product with your team or building your dream house, it's easy to feel overwhelmed when your goal is a large, ambiguous idea.
+Whether it’s launching a new product with your team, building your dream house, or achieving your big hairy audacious goals (BHAGs), it's easy to feel overwhelmed when your goal is a large, ambiguous idea.
 If you're looking for ways to reach your objectives, set short-term goals to help make progress towards your final outcome.

 There are many different types of goals you can set.
 At its core, a goal is an outcome that you want to achieve.